 Top Outdoor Summer Camps in Portland

-Now that spring has finally sprung and the weather is heating up it is time to start thinking about summer.
+Now that spring has finally sprung and the weather is heating up, it is time to start thinking about summer.
 We absolutely love the idea of sending your kids to an outdoor summer camp.
 Why not let them soak up some sweet Vitamin D and have a blast with their best friends!
 In order to help, we’ve filtered through all the local outdoor kids camps and compiled a list of only the best and brightest.

 The premier Portland-Area day equestrian camp is geared for young horse lovers of all skill levels.
 Each camper's skill level is carefully assessed and matched with a suitable horse.
 Campers will learn the basics of horse care and the fundamentals of proper riding that will help them develop into accomplished, safe riders.
-Horses, helmets and tack are supplied.
+Horses, helmets, and tack are supplied.

-Nature-based crafts, self-directed play, and reflection & story are the key activities used to help campers immerse themselves in the natural world.
+Rewild Portland's Ancestral Skills Camp is a combined nature and art camp.
+Nature-based crafts, self-directed play, reflection, and storytelling are the key activities used to help campers immerse themselves in the natural world and connect to nature.

 If this article sparked your curiosity and you are now in hot pursuit of discovering the most epic outdoor summer camp for your kids, we highly recommend checking out our comprehensive list of summer camps.
-Finding the coolest local kids camps and classes is our specialty and we are more than happy to help!
+Finding the coolest local kids camps and classes is our specialty, and we are more than happy to help!

 Read more about the author